Arts and Culture in Miami Beach

 Miami Museum of Science – Planetarium

-The museum is associated with the prestigious Smithsonian Institution in Washington, DC and features hands-on interactive exhibits.
-Its Wildlife Center rehabilitates injured birds of prey and reptiles and showcases live and exotic animals to the public.
-The Planetarium presents daily shows, laser spectacles and free telescopic viewing of the sky.
+Associated with the Smithsonian Institution, featuring hands-on interactive exhibits.
+Its Wildlife Center rehabilitates injured birds of prey and reptiles and showcases live and exotic animals.
+The Planetarium presents daily shows, laser spectacles, and free telescopic viewing of the sky.

-Admission includes entry to Planetarium Shows and the Wildlife Center.
-Open daily from 10 to 6.
+Admission includes Planetarium shows and Wildlife Center.
+Open daily 10am-6pm.

 Museum of Contemporary Art – MoCA